Muhdd-Iqbal/Optimization-Based-Automation-Scheduling-via-Mathematical-Modeling/README.md

   - The program is success if the status = "Optimal"

 Result:
-- A dataframe that contains information about employees including which shift they work and their days off.
+- A dataframe that contains information abut employees including shift type they work, days off, etc.
   ----------------------------
   Tech
   - Jupyter Notebook / Google Colab